skchaudr/odin-recipes/README.md

 # odin-recipes
-a simple recipes website in just HTML

-A simple recipes website in just HTML, features 3 recipes
+## A simple recipes website in just HTML, features 3 recipes

 The index.html page makes use of html boilerplate, and the recipes are linked to their respective pages using anchor tags.